Medically Reviewed by Dr Babar Shahzad, BSc and MBBS

 But it does have some magic to it because it’s incredibly effective in burning fat.

-First, dry fasting helps to lose weight because of calorie restriction.
+First, dry fasting, as well as regular fasting, helps to lose weight because of calorie restriction.
 All weight loss is achieved through the same equation – you lose weight if you burn more calories than you consume.

 Second, fasting is linked to lipolysis, which is basically fat burning.